 Tends to ignore adversarial signals.
 Dispersal and ineffectiveness of enemies is corrected if Ketu is yuti another graha.
-Diseases often ignored.
+Diseases may occur, but are often ignored.

 Benefits the mental composure.
 Yet if Ketu's lord the rogesha is powerful, the enemies (internal or external) can be active even while one is dismissing them.

 Ailments of the Mother (6th-from-Chandra)